Tropes Common to All:

 - Older Than He Looks: He's 33 and looks as young as the teenage characters.

-- A Real Man Is a Killer: Inverted like with the trope above, he believes killing animals is an example of picking on the weak.
+- A Real Man Is a Killer: Inverted with him, he believes killing animals is an example of picking on the weak.

 - Religious Bruiser: Rohit is described on his earlier character bio as a Hindu bodybuilder who "supports the original form of Hinduism, where non-violence towards all creatures is the key."